tkrajina/git-plus/README.md

 ...and so on.
 The basic usage is simple "git multi normal_git_commands_here".
 In addition to this, "git multi -c git_commands" will execute "git_commands" only on changed repositories and "git multi -b" will show the current branch for all repositories.

 If you want your "git multi" commands to always execute all except some repositories add them to the file ".multigit_ignore" in the same directory.
+You could also pass a list of repos to exclude as a command line flag: `git multi -e repository1,repository2 status`.

 With: